 Some patients endure hypostress, a state where they might not feel solicited or stimulated enough.
-Some patents can even feel useless, idle, losing their motivations, and desires.
-Boredom overwhelms their life, an agonizing situation.
+Some patients can even feel useless, idle, losing their motivations and desires.
+Boredom overwhelms their life, an agonising situation.
 The brain considers itself endangered.
-Hypostress is as devastating than hypertress (see below) and can lead to “bore-out” – a syndrome of exhaustion through boredom.
+Hypostress is as devastating as hyperstress (see below) and can lead to "bore-out" - a syndrome of exhaustion through boredom.

-Some others undergo what we call hyperstress, a very high level of stress linked to stimuli exceeding patients’ intrinsic physical or psychological capacity.
-This type of stress can lead to a nervous breakdown, burnout and cardiovascular accidents putting the patients’ health at risk.
+Some others undergo hyperstress, a very high level of stress linked to stimuli exceeding patients' intrinsic physical or psychological capacity.
+This type of stress can lead to a nervous breakdown, workplace burnout and cardiovascular accidents putting the patients' health at risk.
 During this phase, patients go further and further into the resistance phase.
-Patients enduring hyperstress never rest, bring work at home overnight despite overly-long working days, and never go on holiday.
+For example, patients enduring hyperstress never rest, bring work at home overnight despite overly-long working days, and never go on holiday.
 In short, they push the engine.

 In this phase, a phenomenon of denial appears because the mind, still in the resistance phase, produces thoughts such as: "I will rest later", "I do not have time for this or because of that", "I must", "I cannot do otherwise ", amongst others.